Pat Ingoldsby: Death

-Influences
+Style

+Ingoldsby was a prolific poet.
+His 1998 book Half a Hug comprises 260 poems from the previous year, and subsequent volumes comprised 500 (i'mouthere) or more works that ranged from a single line to a page.
 Most of Ingoldsby's poems were about his personal experiences, observations of life in Dublin, or mildly surreal humorous possibilities.
 Topics of personal experiences vary from the death of his father, or the electroconvulsive therapy he received (c.
 1988), to his appreciation of the natural world or his pets (mostly cats, but also some fish).
 Observations of Dublin are mostly humorous conversations overheard on the bus, or the characters he saw and talked to while selling his books on the streets.
 Some observations were not so cheerful as he also saw the drunks and the homeless of Dublin City, and the some aspects of modernisation which he wasn't pleased with.
-His most distinctive style of poetry was his humourist style.
+In his obituary in the Irish Times, he was described as "embodying the surreal wit and the melancholy bound up in the city’s personality".
+"In serious times, he reminded audiences of all ages of the importance of being silly".

 A recurring character, Wesley Quench, appears in roles such as the driver of a Flying See-Saw Brigade.
-Another poem, "Vagina in the Vatican," depicted a vagina sneaking into the Vatican unstopped because no one knew what it was – except for a few who couldn't let slip that they did.
+Another poem, "Vagina in the Vatican", depicted a vagina sneaking into the Vatican unstopped because no one knew what it was – except for a few who couldn't let slip that they did.
 He also occasionally produced stories for children.
 These are a childish version of his mildly surreal style.